ag2me/authapp/README.md

                     }
                 ]
             ```
-     12. Get available permission to a certain role
+      12. <a name="list-roles-permissions">Get available permission to a certain role.</a>
          - Refers to retrieving the list of permissions available for a specific role in a system.
 This allows administrators to view and           manage the permissions assigned to that role.
 This is a GET method where `<int:id>` in the endpoints represents the UserGroupID
           - endpoint api/roles/<int:id>/permissions/
           - Request `/api/roles/1/permissions/`